 The Police Department continues to work on a new initiative to assist in community engagement.
 The Department partnered with Hero Pups, an organization dedicated to training therapy dogs for veterans and first responders dealing with post-traumatic stress disorder and other injuries.
-The Department intends to have a trained comfort dog that will engage citizens that have suffered a traumatic event or suffer from mental health issues, and also help engage the public at schools, hospitals and other venues.
-Liberty, the soon to be one year old Labrador Retriever, has completed most of her training.
-She has participated in many social and community events throughout the City as part of her training.
-She has also made many appearances at all of the schools throughout the City.
-We anticipate her certification and full-time service by May 2019.
+The Department now has a trained comfort dog that engages citizens that have suffered a traumatic event or suffer from mental health issues, and also helps engage the public at schools, hospitals and other venues.
+Liberty, the one year old Labrador Retriever, has completed all of her training and is very active within the Department and community.
+She has participated in many social and community events throughout the City, and has also made many appearances at all of the schools throughout the City.

 In December 2018, the Police Department was very fortunate to receive a donation of \$50,000 from an anonymous community member.
 The donor requested that members of the Police Department identify persons and families in need and make monetary disbursements or use the funds to obtain goods and services for the recipients as appropriate.
 This mission was dubbed Operation Blue Elf and received very good press coverage by the local print and television media in the days leading up to Christmas.
 Police officers and civilian support staff made great strides in completing this mission by the close of 2018.
-Operation Blue Elf was a community policing success and has continued into early 2019.
+Operation Blue Elf was a community policing success, which continued into early 2019.

 The Police Department is currently working with the Crisis Center of Central NH and Riverbend on creating an Adverse Childhood Experience Response Team (ACERT).
 This team will be a partnership that will be deployed to serve children who have been exposed to violence.
-The ACERT members will be trained to respond to incidents as soon as the scenes have been secured by the police.
-The team will assess the situation and determine next steps that can be taken for the child, such as support groups, mental health counseling, early childhood education, or child-parent psychotherapy.
+The ACERT members will be trained to respond to incidents, assess situations, and determine next steps that can be taken for the child, such as support groups, mental health counseling, early childhood education, or child-parent psychotherapy.